Usage Advice

 Autonomy | Medication: Does your loved one need help with medication? | Recurring reminders every day at the time of medication | "It's time to take your pills in the pill box." |

-Appointments: Does your loved one need to be reminded about appointments, visits, and activities? | Display the event as soon as your loved one gets up. *Tip: Add a reminder when the event time approaches |
+Appointments: Does your loved one need reminders for appointments, visits, or activities? | Display the event in the morning, add a reminder as the event time approaches | "Doctor’s appointment Hairdresser Lunch with William Bingo in the community room" |

 |

-Snack intake / Hydration: Does your loved one need to be reminded to eat a snack or drink water? | Recurring reminders every day in the middle of the morning and afternoon | "This is the time to eat a snack (apple, banana, etc.) and drink some water." | |
+Snacks or Hydration: Does your loved one need reminders to have a snack or drink water? | Recurring reminders every day mid-morning and mid-afternoon | "It's time to eat a fruit (apple, banana…) and drink some water." | |

-Hanging up the phone: Does your loved one forget to hang up the phone? | Message telling them to hang up the phone | "Hello Mom!
-Hang up the phone by pressing the red button." |
+Phone: Does your loved one forget to hang up the phone? | Reminders after each call | "Don’t forget to hang up the phone after each call." |